 Area Status: Open

-This Ranger District manages four Wilderness Areas including the Goat Rocks Wilderness, Glacier View Wilderness, Tatoosh Wilderness and William O Douglass Wilderness.
+Nearby towns include Packwood, Glenoma, Morton and Ashford.
+The area has numerous campgrounds and over 500 miles of trails for a wide variety of users.
+Cowlitz Valley Ranger District manages four Wilderness areas including the Goat Rocks Wilderness, Glacier View Wilderness, Tatoosh Wilderness and William O Douglass Wilderness.
 Major River Drainages include the Cowlitz River, Clear Fork of the Cowlitz, and the Cispus River.

 At a Glance